 7. Site works

 Sometimes, your home or property may require some work before a renovation can start.
-Site works may include the use of heavy machinery such as cranes, tractors or excavators.
+Site works may include the use of heavy machineries such as cranes, tractors or excavators.
 It can also include building retaining walls, flattening the land or clearing out trees.
 All such site works have costs associated with them which must be considered.
 You may also require council approval for specific types of site work.

 Depending on your particular project, try to determine if you need any site work ahead of your renovation.
 If you do, obtain quotes from a firm well before you start your renovation, otherwise, you’ll run the risk of having your budget skyrocket.